eljefe303030/Melius/README.md

 9. If you have a premium Nexus membership, it will install automatically, if you don't, you will have to click slow download for each and every mod.
 10. Once completed it's installed.

-Include:
+## Post-installation Steps

+### Root Builder
+The list also uses Kezyma's Root Builder to keep the game root folder clean.
+Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.

 achiement enabler error messages restart to enable sounds
 Dont not skip to Lodge if using skip start mod
 Start using SFSE only via MO2

+## Important mods you should know about

+## Changelog

+This is the initial release.

+Include:

 Support, use Discord server

-Root Builder
-The list also uses Kezyma's Root Builder to keep the game root folder clean.
-Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.